Wurst-Imperium/WurstClient.net/wiki/Installation/index.md

 - Set "Launcher Visibility" to "Hide launcher and re-open when game closes".
 That will bring you back to the launcher when you close Minecraft.

-- In "JVM Arguments", replace `-Xmx1G` with `-Xmx4G` so that Minecraft gets more RAM and runs faster.
+- In "JVM Arguments", replace `-Xmx1G` with `-Xmx4G` so that Minecraft gets more RAM and runs faster (If you have a PC with only 4 GB RAM replace it with `-Xmx2G`).

 Lastly, don't forget to save the new profile.